 For people who are largely concerned about energy use and climate change, things get even cloudier when analyzing the impact of various types of bags.
 One of the biggest studies on the subject was published in 2007 by a state government agency in Australia.
 It actually found that paper bags have a bigger impact on the environment than plastic.
 This is because more energy is required to produce and transport paper bags.

 People naturally assume that paper bags are better because they are biodegradable, and that is true.
 But it is not necessarily true for climate change.
 The reasons for the larger are various, but it often comes down to the fact that paper bags have a greater thickness than plastic.
 The carbon footprint of an object is largely related to its mass.
 Bags take up more space, so more energy is required to produce and move them around.

 Reusable Bags and Their Impact

 There is no question that reusable shopping bags are environmentally friendly and reduce the pollution of plastic bags first and foremost.
 When cities and towns pass plastic bag bans, they strongly encourage the use of reusable shopping bags.
-But it is only fair to note that cotton bags have an environmental impact, too.
-It is estimated that 2.5% of the cropland on Earth is planted with coton, but it is 25% of the market for insecticides and 11% for pesticides.
+But it is only fair to note that cotton canvas tote bags have an environmental impact, too.
+It is estimated that 2.5% of the cropland on Earth is planted with cotton, but it is 25% of the market for insecticides and 11% for pesticides.

 Also, a pound of cotton needs 5000 gallons of water on average for its growth.
 This is a lot more than all vegetables and most types of meat.
 Cotton also is not easily recycled.

-Still, many environmental experts say the best option is reusable bags for their gentle environmental impact.
+Still, many environmental experts say the best option is reusable grocery bags for their gentle environmental impact.
 There are reusable bags made from other materials, such as hemp, which are more environmentally friendly.